 The majority of Scotland’s beach litter data is gathered by volunteers which use an agreed survey protocol.
 Many of these surveys are organised by the Marine Conservation Society (MCS) Beachwatch programme.
 MSS has modelled the distribution of beach plastic around Scotland, and developed indicators of beach litter types and abundance.

 The effort of all the volunteers involved in these surveys around Scotland’s shores is very much appreciated and is helping Marine Scotland understand how best to tackle the problem.

 Seabed litter, floating microplastics and beach litter around Scotland were all assessed in Scotland’s Marine Assessment 2020.

 In 2020, MSS also recently published estimates of how much plastic Scotland discharges into the sea each year: Estimating a regional budget of marine plastic litter in order to advise on marine management measures.

 We have many policies and regulations in place or planned to reduce certain sources of marine litter.
 These target both macroplastic (>5mm) and microplastic items (<5mm).

 Deposit Return Scheme

 In our 2019 to 2020 Programme for Government, we announced our intention to introduce a Deposit Return Scheme covering drinks in glass, PET plastic, and metal containers.
 We will ask consumers to pay a 20p deposit whenever they buy a drink in one of these containers, which they can get back when they return the bottle or can to be recycled at any of the return points.
 We hope that the scheme will help raise recycling rates, cut emissions, and reduce littering.

 Single-Use Plastic Regulations

-In October 2020, we launched a public consultation seeking views on the introduction of new legislation to restrict the sale or commercial supply of a number of plastic items such as; plastic cutlery, plates, straws, beverage stirrers and balloon sticks, food and beverage containers made of expanded polystyrene, and all oxo-degradable products.
+In October 2020, we launched a public consultation seeking views on the introduction of new legislation to restrict the sale or commercial supply of a number of plastic items such as: plastic cutlery, plates, straws, beverage stirrers and balloon sticks, food and beverage containers made of expanded polystyrene, and all oxo-degradable products.
 We published the consultation report, summarising the response to the consultation in March 2021.
-The ban will come into effect on 1 June 2022.
+The ban became fully effective on 12 August 2022.